Take our advice

 Read our advice on how to plan and develop your research application, and the support available to you.

-For all NIHR research programmes (except our Systematic Reviews Programme), the key issue is not the study design but the question.
+For all NIHR research programmes (except our Evidence Synthesis Programme), the key issue is not the study design but the question.

 The question needs to be relevant, clearly defined in simple terms, and in remit for the research programme.
 It should ideally be in one sentence.